rjpcasalino/blog_bt/pages/posts/2020-04-30-Using_the_calm_window_manager.md

 # Define a “gap” in pixels at the edge of the screen.
 Maximized windows will not overlap gap area.
 gap 24 0 0 0
 # Ignore programs by name, not drawing borders around them.
-ignore showip
+ignore sbar_ip
-ignore showtime
+ignore sbar_time

 # miss i3?
 Snapping made easy:
-bind-key CM-Right		window-snap-up-right
+bind-key CM-Right		window-snap-right
 ...
 bind-key XF86MonBrightnessUp	"light -A 10"
 bind-key XF86MonBrightnessDown	"light -U 10"